evoluteur/evolutility-server-node/README.md

 GET /todo?format=csv
 ```

-Notes: In the returned data every object has an extra property "\_full_count" which indicate the total number of records in the query (before limit).
+Note: Each returned object includes a `_full_count` property indicating the total number of matching records (before pagination).

 <a name="API_Update"></a>
 ### Updating Data